 Due to its favourable location on the major transport routes between the ports of Rotterdam and Antwerp and the German Rhine region, North Brabant has offered significant logistics opportunities for many years.

 Due to its favourable location on the major transport routes between the ports of Rotterdam and Antwerp and the German Rhine region, North Brabant has offered significant logistics opportunities for many years.
 Measured in square meters, almost one third of the large distribution centres that service the Netherlands nationally - including well-known names such as Bol.com, Primark and Lidl - are now situated in Brabant.
 The region is also consistently named as the home base of the busiest logistics hotspots in the Netherlands.
-The most recent ranking list (2018) names West Brabant as the most prominent national hotspot, followed by Tilburg/Waalwijk.
-Oss/Veghel/'s-Hertogenbosch appears in seventh place and Eindhoven/Helmond in eighth place - there are 28 hotspots in total.
+The 2019 ranking list names West Brabant as the third prominent national hotspot, Tilburg/Waalwijk is first on the list.

 The hubs in Brabant are connected by 356 kilometres of railway lines, 22,600 kilometres of roads, almost 500 kilometres of rivers and canals and no less than 656 kilometres of pipelines, all of which are part of a strategic vision for a safe, smart and sustainable mobility network in the region.
 In practice, this means a shift away from road transport towards transport by water, rail and pipelines.